-Let’s say you obtain an award of damages against your former attorney.
+Let’s say you obtain an award of damages against your former attorney in a Phoenix legal malpractice lawsuit.
 You may be entitled to prejudgment interest.

 In my home state of Arizona, the law on prejudgment interest is similar to the law in most other states.